11 Best and Most Popular WordPress Themes (with Valid Data)

 Kadence Cons:

 Avada is one of the most popular paid WordPress themes.
-The theme has been installed on more than 900,000 websites!
+The theme has been installed on more than one million websites!

 Same as the previous themes, Avada is also a classic theme.
 The business model of Avada is pretty similar to Newspaper whereby it is exclusively marketed via Themeforest.